zheng851/mypersonalweb/_pages/Presentations.md

 author_profile: true
 ---

+Zheng, M. (2021, January).
+Understanding environmental effects on the trajectories of cognitive functioning among older adults in China.
+Poster to be presented at the 25th Annual Conference of the Society for Social Work and Research online.

+Zheng, M. (2020, January).
+Can virtual reality simulation improve the attitudes for people with dementia in informal caregivers?
+Poster to be presented at the 25th Annual Conference of the Society for Social Work and Research online.

+Lightfoot, E., Carlson, J., Semanchin, A., & Zheng, M. (2020, November).
+The group advising model for doctoral mentoring: Harnessing peer and faculty strengths.
+Paper presented Council on Social Work Education 2020 Annual Program Meeting online

+Zheng, M. (2020, November).
+Theory-driven interventions in improving quality of life among older adults with dementia.
+Paper presented at the Council on Social Work Education 2020 Annual Program Meeting online.

+Vang, C., Sieng, M., & Zheng, M. (2020, November).
+Resilience of Hmong older adults: Coping with loneliness.
+Paper presented at the Gerontological Society of America 2020 Annual Scientific Meeting online.

+Vang, C., Sieng, M., Zheng, M., & Thor, P. (2020, October).
+Experiences of loneliness among a refugee older adult group.
+Paper presented at the American Public Health Association 2020 Annual Meeting and Expo online

+Vang, C., Sieng, M., Zheng, M., & Thor, P. (2020, March).
+A conceptual model of loneliness:
+Experiences of Hmong older adults.
+Poster presented at the College of Education and Human Development Research Day 2020, University of Minnesota, Minneapolis, MN.

-Zheng, M., & Liu, X. (Expected in 2020, January).
+Zheng, M., & Liu, X. (2020, January).
 Understanding depression in a family context: Evidence from the China Health and Retirement Longitudinal Study.
-Paper will be presented at the 24rd Annual Conference of the Society for Social Work and Research, Washington, DC.
+Paper presented at the 24th Annual Conference of the Society for Social Work and Research, Washington, DC.

-Lightfoot, E., & Zheng, M. (Expected in 2020, January).
+Lightfoot, E., & Zheng, M. (2020, January).
 Are people with disabilities less likely to have children?
 Evidence from the Health and Retirement Study.
-Paper will be presented at the 24rd Annual Conference of the Society for Social Work and Research, Washington, DC.
+Poster presented at the 24th Annual Conference of the Society for Social Work and Research, Washington, DC.

 Zheng, M., & Liu, X. (November, 2019).
 Factors associated with severity of depression: Evidence from the China Health and Retirement Longitudinal Study.
 Poster presented atthe Gerontological Society of America 2019 Annual Scientific Meeting, Austin, TX.